ApaxPhoenix/WebPy/README.md

 # WebPy

-WebPy is a compact Python micro-framework, simplifying web development with its minimalist approach.
+WebPy is a experimental Python framework, simplifying web development with its minimalist approach.
 Build lightweight and efficient web applications effortlessly.

 ## Introduction